joeldodich/zubridge/packages/electron/docs/api-reference.md

 #### `createZustandAdapter(store, options?)`

 Creates a Zustand adapter that implements the `StateManager` interface.
-This is used internally by `createZustandBridge`.
+This wraps a Zustand store to work with the bridge system.

 ##### Parameters: